kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   `PodGroupTemplate` when the annotation is present.
 - Feature gate disabled: `spec.scheduling` is dropped and no `Workload`/`PodGroup` is created.

-Tests added for Beta:
+Tests added for Beta, exercising the unit-tested behaviors above against a real API server with informer lag, pod finalizer removal, and controller restarts:
-- Suspend deletes the `PodGroup` after pods are gone and keeps the `Workload`; resume creates a new `PodGroup` referencing the same `Workload`; pods created after resume reference the new `PodGroup` name.
+- Suspend/resume: both resume timings (before and after the `PodGroup` delete is issued), pods created after resume reference the retained or replacement `PodGroup`, and completed Pod objects left behind do not block cleanup.
-- Bring-your-own `PodGroup` via `spec.template.spec.schedulingGroup`: the controller creates no `Workload`/`PodGroup`, does not add an `ownerReference` to the user's `PodGroup`, and leaves its `minCount` untouched on a `gang.minCount` update.
+- Bring-your-own `PodGroup` via `spec.template.spec.schedulingGroup`: no `Workload`/`PodGroup` is
+  created, no `ownerReference` is added to the user's `PodGroup`, and its `minCount` is untouched by a `gang.minCount` update.
+- BYO `Workload` via `scheduling.k8s.io/group-template-name`: only the runtime `PodGroup` is created, `spec.scheduling` is not reconciled into the external object, and a missing or unsupported template blocks.
+- Delegated dependency retry: a delegated Job created before its parent `Workload` (and, separately, before the named template exists) is blocked, then recovers without being recreated once the dependency is added.
+Repeated with the Job created suspended: no condition while suspended, and the `PodGroup` appears on resume.
-- Ambiguous and drifted controller-owned objects: Warning events are emitted and pods are created without `schedulingGroup`.
+- Ambiguous and drifted controller-owned objects: blocked, then recovers after the objects are repaired.

 ##### e2e tests